Day Trading Salary – How Much Can Top Traders Make [Plus Video]

-On the surface, this sounds reasonable because you lower your risk profile by having another income stream of a base salary; however, you have to perform to stay employed, and will only get about 10-30%% of the profits you bring in from your trading activity.
+On the surface, this sounds reasonable because you lower your risk profile by having another income stream of a base salary; however, you have to perform to stay employed, and may only get about 10-30% of the profits you bring in from your trading activity.

-Based on these numbers, you would need to make about 300k in trading profits just to break a 100k in salary.
+Based on these numbers, you would need to make about 300k in trading profits just to break 100k in salary.

-I know the 576k looks appealing, but remember it is nothing short of blood, sweat, and tears to get to the top of the mountain.
+This may sound appealing.
+But remember, it is nothing short of blood, sweat, and tears to get to the top of the mountain.

 Therefore, if one of your goals is to make money, you are looking in the right industry.

-Average Income Trading for a Company
+Average Trading Salary for a Company

 Don’t believe me?